Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Minimax metric estimation

-In this subsection, we are in a setting where we have points $x_1, \dots, x_n \in \R^d$ assumed to be an $(\eps,1/2)$-net of a set $\cM \subset \R^d$ satisfying the following properties: \begin{assumption} $\cM$ is a compact and connected $k$-dimensional $C^2$ submanifold without boundary. \end{assumption} See \remref{boundary} for extensions.
+In this subsection, we are in a setting where we have a set of points $\bX = \{x_1, \dots, x_n\} \subset \bbR^d$ assumed, as in \eqref{eps}, to be an $\eps$-covering of a set $\cM \subset \bbR^d$ satisfying the following properties: \begin{assumption} $\cM$ is a compact and connected $k$-dimensional $C^2$ submanifold without boundary. \end{assumption} See \remref{boundary} for extensions.

-Our main goal is to define a surface $\cS$ interpolating the same points and with similar characteristics which approximates $\cM$ well enough that the distances on $\cS$ are good approximations to the distances on $\cM$.
-The approach for defining $\cS$ is not constructive, but rather relies on the axiom of choice.
+Our main goal is to define a surface $\hat\cM$ interpolating the same points and with similar characteristics.
+This surface will approximate $\cM$ well enough that the distances on $\hat\cM$ will be good approximations to the distances on $\cM$.
+The approach for defining $\hat\cM$ is not constructive, but rather relies on the axiom of choice.
 We present an actual construction in \secref{meshes} based on recent developments in computational geometry.
-Our definition here is much more elementary and is enough to establish the achievability of~\eqref{new_bound}, at least from an information-theoretic perspective.
+Our definition here is much more elementary and is enough to establish the achievability of~\eqref{distance_error}, at least from an information-theoretic perspective.